WillFridy/finalProject/README.md

-# finalProject for cloud native architecture
+# Final Project for Cloud Native Architecture
 Horoscope website deployed using kubernetes
 Daily reading pulled from public horoscope API for each sign Information relating to horoscope stored in MongoDB and pulled based on sign being read